celgutierrez/thebar/README.md

 <h3>Major Hurdles:</h3>
 <ul>
-<li>Building a website almost entirely without a framework was difficult because I'd relied so heavily on pre-built frameworks for much of the course</li>
+<li>Building a website almost entirely without a library (such as Bootstrap or GOogle Material Design) was difficult because I'd relied so heavily on pre-built libraries for much of the course</li>
 <li>Nightclub websites are busy with a lot of content,
 and attempting to emulate that while making sure things made sense on the page was difficult.
 </li>